sublunarian/light-amp/README.md

 ## Features

-- Subsonic (Navidrome, Airsonic, Gonic), Plex, and files on the phone — several at once, each with its own downloads, settings and cache.
+- Subsonic (Navidrome, Airsonic, Gonic), Plex, and/or local files on the phone.
 - Bandcamp [speaks Subsonic](https://blog.bandcamp.com/2026/07/16/discover-improvements-and-subsonic-implementation/)
   now, so you can use Amp without hosting anything.
 - Offline downloads, by album, track, or everything you've liked.
-- Separate streaming quality for wifi and cellular.
+- Data Saver Mode.
-- Synced lyrics, from your server or [lrclib.net](https://lrclib.net).
+- Synced lyrics.
 - Play counts, ratings, likes and playlist edits sync back to the server.
 - Cast to a DLNA speaker or receiver.
 - Artwork can be turned off completely.

-I've been using it as my only music player for a week, on a library of about 8,000 tracks with 50GB downloaded.

 ## Installing